Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 main();
 ```

-In the following table, we can see the list of login methods from `@azure/ms-rest-nodeauth`, and their equivalent crednetials on `@azure/identity`:
+The following table lists login methods from `@azure/ms-rest-nodeauth` and their equivalent credentials in `@azure/identity`.

 | `@azure/ms-rest-nodeauth` login method | `@azure/identity` credential name |
 | --- | --- |